kaitou-1412/SQL-Tutorials/README.md

 ```sql
 SELECT * FROM table_name WHERE condition;
 ```
-'=' operator after WHERE acts as a conditional operator for equality.
+The '=' operator after WHERE acts as a conditional operator for equality.

 The following _conditions_ are same:
 name='Egg'
 name='EGG'